muratk5n/thirdwave/en/README.md

 40 years give and take, taking population increase into account.
 Things can work backwards of course, population can decrease due to lower "carrying capacity".
-It wld be a sad world tho if it is still relying exclusively on fossil by that time
+It wld be a sad world tho if it is still relying mostly on fossil by that time

 ---